dapr/proposals/20251028-BRS-workflow-versioning.md

 Workflows and activities will be registered with the Dapr Workflow SDK as they are today.

-Whenever a request come into the application from the Dapr runtime to run work on a specific workflow following a `ScheduleNewWorkflowAsync` call, during the same following a `ContinueAsNew` call or even following a `CallChildWorkflowAsync`, a request should come into the SDKs to run that named workflow.
+Whenever a request comes into the application from the Dapr runtime to run work on a specific workflow following a `ScheduleNewWorkflowAsync` call, during the same following a `ContinueAsNew` call or even following a `CallChildWorkflowAsync`, a request should come into the SDKs to run that named workflow.